-No. EAC Condition Implementation Status Compliance Status 2020 Description Environment Canada within 150 days after the commencement of operations.
-ENVIRONMENTAL MANAGEMENT PLANS, FOLLOW-UP AND MONITORING EAC 66 The EAC Holder must clearly document its roles and responsibilities for monitoring and reporting employee and contractor performance and compliance with the EAC and its conditions in an Environmental Oversight Program.
+No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 66 The EAC Holder must clearly document its roles and responsibilities for monitoring and reporting employee and contractor performance and compliance with the EAC and its conditions in an Environmental Oversight Program.
 Complete In Compliance Environmental Management Roles and Responsibilities are described in Section 2.0 of the CEMP.
 EAC 66 The Environmental Oversight Program must include requirements for investigating and reporting non-compliance with the EAC and any management plans, ensuring corrective actions are implemented, and requirements for reviewing and updating the Construction Environmental Management Plans and Operations Environmental Management Plans to ensure that they remain relevant and current.
-Ongoing In Compliance The BC Hydro environmental team onsite inspects and audits against the various environmental documentation and commitments.
-Contractors and BC Hydro keep a non- compliance report tracking program and share the information to ensure the identified items are acted upon.
+Ongoing In compliance The BC Hydro environmental team onsite inspects and audits against the various environmental documentation and commitments.
+Contractors and BC Hydro keep a noncompliance report tracking program and share the information to ensure the identified items are acted upon.
 Some generic items have been identified; moving forward BC Hydro will ensure Non-compliance Reports are specific, actionable with accountable individuals assigned and a due date which is timely but able to be met.
-If BC Hydro or the IEM identify a non- compliance, contractors are required to investigate, document and rectify the non-compliance, keeping BC Hydro involvement to an inspection, audit, and oversight role.
-In 2018 BC Hydro inspectors checked for compliance with individual contractor EPP commitments 46,305 times.
+If BC Hydro or the IEM identify a noncompliance, contractors are required to investigate, document and rectify the non-compliance, keeping BC Hydro involvement to an inspection, audit, and oversight role.
+In 2020, BC Hydro inspectors checked for compliance with individual contractor EPP commitments 39,816 times.
 EAC 66 The EAC Holder must submit the draft Environmental Oversight Program to EAO 90 days prior to commencing construction.
 Complete In Compliance The draft CEMP was submitted to regulatory agencies, governments, and Indigenous groups on October 17, 2014.
 EAC 66 The EAC Holder must submit the final Environmental Oversight Program to EAO 30 days prior to commencing construction.
 Complete In Compliance The final CEMP was submitted to regulatory agencies, governments, and Indigenous groups on June 5, 2015.
-Revision 2 of the CEMP was issued in February 2016, Revision 4 in July 2016 (Revision 3 was not formally published), Revision 5.1 in May 2019, Revision 6 in July 2019 and Revision 6.1 in December 2019.
+Revision 2 of the CEMP was issued in February 2016, Revision 4 in July 2016 (Revision 3 was not formally published), Revision 5.1 in May 2019, Revision 6 in July 2019, Revision 6.1 in December 2019 and Revision 7 in September 2020.